JEB12345/jeb12345.github.io/_posts/2019-07-15-Teensy_Code_SUPERball.markdown

    * Everythin in this if statement will run at 10ms
    * Make sure all tasks take less than 10ms
    * If you want to run something slower than 10ms,
-   * create and if statement and modulo systime with
+   * create an if statement and modulo systime with
-   * the ms delay you want the task to run
+   * the multiple of 10ms delay you want the task to run
+   * e.g. if(timer_state.systime % 50 == 0) for a 500ms loop
    */
   if(timer_state.systime != timer_state.prev_systime) {
     noInterrupts();